 Bank of America® Travel Rewards credit card and Bank of America® Customized Cash Rewards credit card: Best No Annual Fee Credit Card Combination

 Bank of America's two flagship credit cards, the Bank of America® Customized Cash Rewards credit card and the Bank of America® Travel Rewards credit card, complement each other very well.
 Both cards also have no annual fee, meaning it won't cost you anything extra to squeeze out a lot of value out of these two products.

 The Bank of America® Customized Cash Rewards credit card awards 3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs (for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases), 1% cash back on all other purchases.
 The options for the 3% category are gas, online shopping, dining, travel, drug stores, and home improvement/furnishings.

 Purchases outside the 3% and 2% categories are where the Bank of America® Travel Rewards credit card can step up.
-This card provides a 1.5 points per $1 spent on all purchases, with no annual fee and no foreign transaction fees and your points don't expire, no matter the category.
+This card provides a unlimited 1.5 points per $1 spent on all purchases, with no annual fee and no foreign transaction fees and your points don't expire, no matter the category.